talentsec/lev_doc/tutorial/README.md

      ]
    ```

-   Paste the location, as shown in the figure below (Tips for beginners:`"buildkit": true` A half width comma needs to be added after the curly braces in the following line, and the code should be pasted in front of the curly braces in the bottom line, otherwise an error will occur).
+   The location for the paste is as shown in the figure below (Tips for beginners:`"buildkit": true` A half width comma needs to be added after the curly braces in the following line, and the code should be pasted in front of the curly braces in the bottom line, otherwise an error will occur).

    ![image.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/575d3a79-7772-4318-a566-7293f809a4c5.png)
    Click Apply & Restart!